-During the last decade, Mr. Smith has alternated between strategic advisory and consultancy roles (ADL, Capgemini, and Atos Consulting) and hands-on technology leadership as CIO of a major, private equity–owned logistics company going through a merger in record time.
-This latter role allowed him to discover the joys of applying Agile principles to wholesale business transformation along with the need to be able to explain the explicit value contribution of IT, as technology funding was provided from the owners' private capital.
-Mr. Smith holds a bachelor of science degree in biological sciences and finds that after 30 years of dormancy within his professional life, the underlying concepts of biology are becoming increasingly valuable at unlocking business problems and articulating solutions — especially where reductive, engineering-based approaches need to be replaced with whole-system, evolutionary thinking.
+During the last decade, he has alternated between strategic advisory and consultancy roles (ADL, Capgemini, and Atos Consulting) and hands-on technology leadership as CIO of a major private equity–owned logistics company going through a merger in record time.
+This latter role allowed Mr. Smith to discover the joys of applying Agile principles to wholesale business transformation and the need to be able to explain IT's explicit value contribution.
+He holds a bachelor of science degree in biological sciences from the University of Leicester, UK, and finds that after 30 years of dormancy within his professional life, the underlying concepts of biology are becoming increasingly valuable at unlocking business problems and articulating solutions — especially where reductive, engineering-based approaches need to be replaced with whole-system, evolutionary thinking.
 He can be reached at firstname.lastname@example.org.